Wells graduates go on to exciting work in a variety of fields. Here are some examples.

 Alex’s mother, Suzanne Doty ’71, is thrilled by her son’s success at her alma mater.
 Although the distance between San Jose and Aurora keeps her from seeing some of his shows, she knows that he has a cadre of fans.
 One of them, Alex’s “adopted grandfather,” is Alan Clugston, English Professor Emeritus.
 Joining with the rest of the Wells community, Professor Clugston is there to cheer Alex on, just as he supported his mother when she was a psychology major at Wells.

 If you’re not a Wellsian, it’s hard to understand the tradition of the “Oddline/Evenline” competition and why it means so much to many students.
 It sounds like a simple competition between the class years that end in odd numbers versus the class years that end in even numbers.
 But as Hayley Messenger ’13, a dancer from Clayton, NY says, “Oddline defines my experience here.”

-Last year as an Oddline Song Leader, Hayley taught parodies of popular songs to women in the Classes of 2011 and 2013.
+As an Oddline Song Leader, Hayley taught parodies of popular songs to women in the Classes of 2011 and 2013.
 After three weeks of practicing and brownnosing judges, Hayley and her team proved triumphant in their sing-off in front of the entire school body.
 Her team also won the basketball competition.
 The men’s Evenline team won the dance-off and the men’s Oddline team won the dodgeball game.